2024-2025 School year enrollment opens for

 “Children grow into the intellectual life around them.” - Lev Vygotsky

-Walla Walla Public Schools has a full-day kindergarten program at all six district elementary schools.
-The typical school day begins between 8 and 8:30 a.m., and it ends between 2:30 and 3 p.m.
+Walla Walla Public Schools has a full-day kindergarten program at all five district elementary schools.
+The typical school day begins at 8:00 a.m. and ends at 2:40 p.m.

 Kindergarten curriculum includes reading, language arts, math, science and social studies.
 Additionally, kindergarten students have access to music, physical education and library time.

 Note: Students must turn five no later than August 31st of the year in which they enroll for kindergarten.
-Younger students, who turn five between September 1 and October 31, may be tested for early entrance, but there is no guarantee of placement.
-For more information, please contact the district Teaching and Learning Department: 526-6735.
+Younger students, who turn five between September 1 and October 31, may be tested for early entrance or apply for Transitional Kindergarten, but there is no guarantee of placement.
+For more information, please contact the district Teaching and Learning Department: 526-6743.

-Please visit the Enrollment & Registration page for forms and registration date information.
+Please visit the Walla Walla Public Schools Enrollment page for forms and registration date information.

 Kindergarten Learning Standards